 7. You enjoy seeing concrete results

 Not many physicians get to see noticeable improvements in their patients.
-In fact, a lot of doctors work to prevent health issues from arising in the first place.
+In fact, many doctors work to prevent health issues from arising in the first place.
 Surgery is quite different.
-Every phase of a procedure, from making the first incision to seeing a patient in the recovery room, is visibly different.
-That’s part of what initially drew Dr. Husain to a surgical specialty.
+That’s part of what initially drew Dr. Husain to becoming a surgeon.